Skip to content

 Key Takeaways

-You may decide to offer a potential employee an unpaid trial period of work.
+As an employer, you should employ staff you believe are capable of the job you are offering them.
+To determine this, you may decide to offer a potential employee an unpaid trial period of work.
 Unfortunately, no clear rules surround this, and each situation is decided on a case-by-case basis.
-However, by familiarising yourself with the guidance available in this area of employment, you should be in a better position to decide whether you should offer an unpaid trial period to a potential employee.
+By reviewing the relevant guidance, you can better decide whether to offer an unpaid trial period.
+Ensure the trial’s length and nature are fair and non-exploitative, and comply with minimum wage obligations.

 To minimise legal risks associated with unpaid trial periods, employers should:

-• keep trials short, ideally not exceeding one day;
+• keep trials short, ideally not exceeding a few hours;

 • ensure the trial has a genuine recruitment purpose;